Spring Garden Revival

 Seasonal Mowing Calendar & Weather Coordination for Bridgewater's Climate Zone 5b-7a

-Bridgewater’s climate, classified as USDA Zone 5b-7a, requires a seasonal approach to mowing.
-According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after the ground thaws, with a frequency of 4-7 days.
-In summer (June-August), raise mowing heights by 0.5-1 inch during drought and mow every 5-10 days.
-Fall (September-November) focuses on maintaining optimal heights and coordinating leaf management.
-Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent soil compaction and turf damage.
-Always monitor local weather updates for safe and effective scheduling.
+Bridgewater’s climate, classified as USDA Zone 5b-7a, requires seasonally adjusted mowing practices.
+According to the National Weather Service Boston/Norton, mowing should resume in spring (April-May) after soil thaw, with a frequency of every 4-7 days.
+In summer (June-August), raise mowing height by 0.5-1 inch during drought and mow every 5-10 days.
+Fall (September-November) calls for maintaining optimal heights and coordinating leaf management.
+Avoid mowing on saturated soils, especially after spring snowmelt or Nor’easters, to prevent turf damage and soil compaction.
+Always monitor local weather forecasts for safe scheduling.

 Stormwater Management & MS4 Compliance: Keeping Clippings Out of Bridgewater's Storm Drains

-Bridgewater is subject to MS4 regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
-21), which mandate zero tolerance for grass clippings in streets or storm drains.
-Mulch-mowing and immediate cleanup from impervious surfaces are required to prevent nutrient runoff and protect local waterways.
-Proper clipping management can reduce stormwater runoff by 30-40%, supporting compliance with MassDEP Stormwater Management Standards.
-For questions about stormwater or reporting violations, contact the Bridgewater Department of Public Works.
+Bridgewater is subject to MS4 (Municipal Separate Storm Sewer System) regulations under the Clean Water Act and the Massachusetts Clean Waters Act (M.G.L. c.
+21).
+There is zero tolerance for grass clippings or yard waste entering streets or storm drains, as this can impair water quality and violate local and federal standards.
+Mulch-mowing and immediate cleanup from impervious surfaces are required, providing a 30-40% reduction in stormwater runoff.
+For more information, consult the MassDEP Stormwater Management Standards and the Massachusetts Department of Environmental Protection.

 Equipment Standards, Safety Protocols & Professional Certification Requirements

-All mowing equipment in Bridgewater must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
-Operators are required to use personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
+All mowing equipment used in Bridgewater must meet OSHA-aligned safety standards, including deadman switches, blade guards, and rollover protection systems (ROPS).
+Operators are required to wear personal protective equipment (PPE) such as safety glasses, hearing protection, and steel-toe boots.
 Before any excavation or edging, notify Dig Safe (811) at least 72 hours in advance to prevent utility damage.
-Professional certification in first aid/CPR and equipment training is strongly recommended, and maintenance logs should document blade sharpening every 20-25 hours and regular oil changes.
-For licensing and code compliance, consult the Bridgewater Building Department.
+Maintenance logs should document blade sharpening every 20-25 hours and regular oil changes.
+First aid and CPR certification, as well as equipment training, are recommended for all professional operators.
+For more information, visit Dig Safe.

 66 Central Square, Bridgewater, MA 02324